Improved Search-to-Decision Reduction for Random Local Functions: Introduction

 While some of the steps in our reduction are similar to those in prior work, the core of our approach is substantially different.
 For instance, in contrast to \cite{App12,BSV19}, we directly obtain our search algorithm from the decision algorithm, without going through an intermediate predictor for output bits.
 And in contrast to \cite{BRT25}, the predicate is preserved in the course of our reduction.

 Our analysis depends only minimally on the predicate itself, relying instead on the mixing properties of certain transformations we perform on the hypergraph.
 We hope that these techniques will be useful in similar reductions beyond the context of local functions as well.
+We note that our reduction does not achieve the same level of sample complexity as those for sensitive predicates (approximately losing a factor of $n$), but we introduce techniques that we hope will allow future work to close the remaining gap between our loss factor and the tighter bounds known for sensitive predicates.

+\paragraph{Optimal Reduction} For sensitive predicates, there is currently no proven generic sample complexity gap between the search problem and the decision problem.
+For a general predicate, however, there is a trivial gap of $\sqrt{n}$.
+Consider a random local function with $m$ outputs and $n$ inputs, with the predicate $P$ being the majority of 3 variables.
+One can solve the distinguishing task by finding a pair of outputs that depend on the same input.
+This is because for a majority predicate, sharing an input implies correlated output.
+With around $m = \sqrt{n}$ samples, such a pair appears with constant probability.
+However, it is information theoretically impossible to solve the search with just $\sqrt{n}$ outputs.
+Therefore, the best possible search to decision reduction reduces search with $\tilde{O}_{\eps}(m\sqrt{n})$ samples to decision with $m$ samples.
+This shows that our reduction is $\tilde{O}_{\eps}(n^{1.5})$ factor far from optimal.

 \paragraph{Generalisation} In our hypergraph modelling of local functions, we allow a hyperedge to contain repeated vertices.
 The alternative model that requires all vertices in a hyperedge to be distinct is also commonly used.
 We extend our reduction to work for this model as well (see \cref{sec:distinct-hyperedge}).
 We also extend it to handle larger locality $d = \polylog(n)$, under some additional restrictions on $m$ and the advantage $\eps$ of the distinguisher (see \cref{sec:non-constant-sparsity}).
 Finally, we can also handle noisy predicates where independent Bernoulli noise is added to the output (see \cref{sec:noisy-predicate}).